 Taste of Namibia Safari Adventure

-Dive into the heart of Namibia on this 7-day adventure that encapsulates the wildlife, culture, and landscapes of one the world’s most fascinating destination!
+Dive into the heart of Namibia on this 7-day adventure that encapsulates the wildlife, culture, and landscapes of one of the world’s most fascinating destinations!
 Visit Etosha National Park, with a high concentration of animals including lions, elephants, rhinos, giraffes, and more.
 Explore the red dunes of Sossusvlei, the rugged mountains of Damaraland, and the surreal Skeleton Coast.
-On this Namibia safari you’ll get to experience the adrenaline rush of Swakopmund’s adventures, the serene vistas of Walvis Bay, and the ancient majesty of the Namib Desert.
+On this Namibia safari, you’ll get to experience the adrenaline rush of Swakopmund’s adventures, the serene vistas of Walvis Bay, and the ancient majesty of the Namib Desert.
 Meet the Himba, Herero, and San people and learn about different ways of life.
 With comfortable accommodations and local flavors enriching your journey, this tour is an intimate gateway to the soul of Namibia, promising memories that will last for a lifetime.

 Experience Etosha National Park‘s high concentration of wildlife